 Accommodation in Harambeltz

-My suggested itinerary was thrown into disarray when the only chambre d’hôte in Harambeltz closed in 2019.
-Last year, it underwent renovations and, I was thrilled to learn, reopened in April 2021 under the care of Marie, a former pilgrim and Camino walker (and my room is booked for this July).
-You’ll find all information, including tariffs, contact and booking details at—
+The gîte in Harambeltz has been beautifully restored and reopened in April 2021 under the care of Marie, a former pilgrim and Camino walker.
+You’ll find all information, including tariffs, contact and booking details at:

-If Etchetoa is fully booked, I recommend walking a further four kilometres (2.5 miles) along the trail to the village of Ostabat-Asme where you’ll find accommodation at—
+If Etchetoa is fully booked, I recommend walking a further 4 kilometres (2.5 miles) along the trail to the village of Ostabat-Asme where you’ll find accommodation at:

 Gîtes